 - Improved cleaning effectiveness saves up to 8 EUR per m² and year

 - Biogen rolled out the Basic and Advanced plan across four buildings and 28 departments

-- With Locatee Analytics Biogen identified areas with available capacity for potential ‘collaborative’ or ‘silent’ workspaces
+- With Locatee Biogen identified areas with available capacity for potential ‘collaborative’ or ‘silent’ workspaces

-- An increas in the desk sharing ratio enabled Biogen to bring in 140 employees to the existing 450 without adding any square feet and improve space efficiency by 30%
+- An increase in the desk sharing ratio enabled Biogen to bring in 140 employees to the existing 450 without adding any square meters and improve space efficiency by 30%

 - In total a savings potential of CHF 2.5 million was realised

 Biogen is a leading global Biotech company developing therapies for patients with serious neurological, autoimmune and rare diseases, with its International Headquarters in Zug, Switzerland.
 These headquarters currently accommodate over 450 employees across four buildings, and a total of 12 floors.
 Due to the highly spread out nature of these office spaces Biogen’s management requested a site evaluation with the purpose of optimizing its long-term workspace strategy.

 Biogen’s ‘facilities’ team realised that this optimisation required a detailed understanding of the organisation’s current space demands in order to ensure long-term workspace performance.
 One possible alternative was going in the direction of the currently trending ‘flexible workplace concepts’, including shared desks, dedicated ‘collaborative’ spaces, and a dedicated ‘silent’ working environment.
 However, in order to provide Biogen’s leadership team with several alternative workspace strategies, key data and insights on actual workspace utilisation were required, which including planning scenarios such as e.g. housing additional employees without adding extra workspace.